 The Yakruna plant itself is not always so lucky.
 Amiably massaging out the central tensions in Western views of non-White culture, namely the paradox of simultaneous fascination with and rejection of anything that lies beyond the pale of science, the plant itself is an embodiment of centuries of exotic myths.
 In the white males’ magnetic pull toward the flower, the film locates the central paradox of white rationalism: the very logic that necessarily denounces mysticism and thus exoticizes non-white cultures also devours many white men, tired of their own world and aspiring toward something beyond the limits of their existence.
 These Europeans and the films that fetishize them fulfill a vision of Other that is both an object to abuse and a goal to strive to when it might help you.
 That the two white men can choose to believe in the Yakruna plant only when it suits them, picking apart other cultures and applying only what is of utility to preserving whiteness at large, is never far from the film’s nuanced understanding of how cultural privilege to abuse other ethnicities applies in not only physical but ideological ways.

-The flower is also, obviously, too obviously, a metaphor for a way of life that white people can never truly understand, the logical endpoint of a film laying its tracks too linearly, connecting every last dot of its own path toward rounding out its argument.
+The flower is also, obviously, too obviously, a metaphor for a way of life that white people can never truly understand, the logical endpoint of a film laying its tracks too linearly on its own path toward rounding out its argument.
 Not sure enough of how Karamakate’s culture imaginatively withers away so that the white men may bloom in full?
 Don’t worry: here’s a photograph of a younger Karamakate handy he’s conveniently forgotten, a marker of how white people capture, contain, frame, and control visions of his past that have been taken away from him.
 Not quite clear on how a dual layover in a Catholic mission – the first in 1909 depicting an abusive Spaniard and the latter revealing a now demented Amazonian taught to hate himself and control others like him as the Westerner once did – is emblematic of coerced racial self-hate?
 Well, images of Amazonians being whipped by their overlords in 1909 and then flagellating themselves in 1940 are ready and willing to button up every loose thread until you’re good and sure where the film’s heart lies.

 The film’s heart, thankfully, is Karamakate, a man whose withdrawal into himself by the time the mid-century creeps around is emblematic of white society’s unblinking destruction of his people.
 Torres douses the younger variation on the man in a spirited sense of physicality that suggests a rebel in the making, hurling verbal molotovs at his white companion whenever he can.
 The older man is played by Bolivar with a weary, water-logged introspective caliber that evokes a man permanently disfigured by the passage of time and oppression, no longer boasting the sheer brio of outward expression his younger self did.
 He is the destabilizing, ricocheting impulse that the film is almost not ready to handle, particularly when juxtaposed against the two white men who act in a more literate, classical style that is phenomenally opposed to either of the versions of Karamakate.

 Admittedly, the somewhat clinical tone hovering over the film is part of the pull: to demystify, to detoxify the stereotypes of colonial fantasy.
-The question is whether Embrace re-toxifies with its own streak after defanging the colonial impulse.
+The question is whether Embrace re-toxifies with its own provocative streak after defanging the colonial impulse.
 The point is to shed light on the “Darkest …” myth, but one longs for a counter-narrative with a little of its own darkness, a spirit found in the film’s off-kilter willingness to turn into a barbed road trip between cultures and races, fascinatingly demolishing the languid and lyrical tone with a splintered stand-up quasi-comedy routine (more like anti-comedy routine) on the fragility of first world cultural constructs.
 When it is not accidentally spending all of its energy as a medicinal curative for colonial congestion and it is instead busy cross-pollinating its genre influences, the film embraces the squiggly, slippery, slimy spirit of its own serpent that refuses to be captured or pigeonholed in any one particular mood.
 David Gallego’s resplendent cinematography, austere but hiding nasty recesses beneath the lustrous surface, is also more spidery and malleable than initially expected.
 The many-shades-of-grey textures are able to switch from nightmares speckled with the hearts (and the guts) of darkness to heavenly, metaphysical beauty at the drop of a dime.
 Think of it as Apocalypse Now with the expressionistic touches retained but twisted toward Bergman.